shayanelhami/docs/docs/start/getting-started/fragments/flutter/setup.md

 1. Run **Flutter Pub Get**

     Android Studio requires you to sync your project with your new configuration.
-To do this, you can click **Flutter** in the notification bar above the file editor.
+To do this, you can click **Pub Get** in the notification bar above the file editor.

     ![](~/images/lib/getting-started/flutter/set-up-android-studio-pub-get.png)